-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an demonstrates some demonstrates some very poor understanding of the Assignment thorough understanding of the understanding of the understanding of of the subject matter and has come to an understanding of the exercise and comes exercise.The the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the essay.
-Documentation/ Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, inappropriate cited authorities that are sources should be 0 authorities or has irrelevant. those obtained failed to establish through legal one excellent source.
-0 the relevance of the research; for exam Sources are sources that he or essays, legal integrated well in the of integrating them. she has cited. principles learned in integrated. assignment. class or the courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in chaos.
-Organization , . level of organization, There is no reasonable 0 attempt to organize the essay coherently.
-Different / did not should be.
-Essay may separate thoughts appropriately. and did not made in the essay. , • properly organize Separate paragraphs the essay. are used for separate ideas.
-Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. critical thinking and critical thinking and thinking or analysis.
-The analysis.The analysis.The student's points make no was able to apply the student's sense. well supported. arguments are of the given case in a weak and clear and convincing exceptionally unconvincing. manner. convincing.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions · / Answers most of the · · · / Makes little or no 5 questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an demonstrates some demonstrates some very poor understanding of the Assignment thorough understanding of the understanding of the understanding of of the subject matter and has come to an understanding of the exercise and comes exercise.The the exercise but presented by the appropriate exercise and the to a conclusion. conclusion that the shows a high level assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the essay.
+Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: one excellent source appropriate sources legal authorities or has U , or two or more but has missed the inappropriate cited authorities that are 0 irrelevant. failed to establish one excellent source. good sources but the relevance of the , Sources are sources that he or integrated well in the of integrating them. she has cited. integrated. assignment. class or the courseware is sufficient.)
+Organization Essay is organized · · , , , , Student's essay is in chaos. level of organization, There is no reasonable , , 0 ' attempt to organize the essay coherently.
+Different did not all points and a should be.
+Essay may cohesive easy-to- 0 separate thoughts and did not appropriately. made in the essay.
+0 properly organize Separate paragraphs are used for separate paragraphs. the essay. ideas.
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical shows good critical thinking and analysis. shows no effort at critical thinking or analysis.The - analysis.The student J , student's points make no was able to apply the student's points make no sense.
+0 arguments are SCIISE. of the given case in a wen supported.
+11 / 0 / arguments are weak and clear and convincing weak and unconvincing. manner. convincing. unconvincing. manner. convincing.